fadyat/book-notes/go-concurrency/concurrency-at-scale/concurrency-at-scale.md

 - attempting to prevent deadlocks
   > In a large system it can sometimes be difficult to understand the way in which data
   > might flow, or what edge cases might turn up.
 It is not unreasonable, and even recommended, to place timeouts on all
-  > of your concurrent operations to guarantee your system won’t deadlock.
+  > of your concurrent operations to guarantee your system won't deadlock.

 Reasons why request _canceled_: